 Although quite normal to locals, some of the festivals in the Midwest can seem particularly weird to outsiders.
 Here are the most exciting ones:

 This festival is funny and weird in all sorts of ways.
 Firstly, its inception was accidental.
 Lender’s Bagels never intended for it to become an annual event.
-In fact, it was a one-time thing when they offered that free bagel breakfast 30 years back.
+It was a one-time thing when they offered that free bagel breakfast 30 years back.

-However, that one free meal got the locals so infatuated that they made it an annual festival.
+However, the meal fascinated the locals, making it an annual festival.
 The four-day festival is entirely dedicated to the celebration of phenomenal breakfast food.
-Some of the major events during this festival include:
+Some of the significant events during this festival include: